A. Resolve international and civil conflicts through diplomacy:

 Engage diplomatically with other nations to resolve conflicts.

-Reps.
-Stauber voted against S.J.
+On March 11, 2020, Rep. Stauber voted against S.J.
 Res.
 68, a joint resolution to direct removal of US Armed Forces from hostilities against the Islamic Republic of Iran that have not been authorized by Congress.
-However, the resolution passed the House 227-186.
-As it has already passed the Senate, it goes to the President next. -March 11, 2020 (congress.gov)
+The resolution passed the House 227-186 after having previously passed the Senate.
+However, President Trump vetoed it on May 6, 2020. (congress.gov & govtrack.us)

 Rep. Stauber voted against H. Con.
 Res.
 83: Directing the President pursuant to section 5(c) of the War Powers Resolution to terminate the use of United States Armed Forces to engage in hostilities in or against Iran.
 The resolution passed 224-194. – Jan.
 9, 2020 (govtrack.us)

 Representative Stauber voted “No” to NDAA amendments to repeal the 2001 and 2002 AUMF.
 He also voted “No” to the Khanna-Gaetz “No War with Iran” amendment. – 07/19

 Rep. Stauber has co-sponsored HR 649 to condemn gross human rights violations of ethnic Turkic Muslims in Xinjiang, and calling for an end to arbitrary detention, torture, and harassment of these communities inside and outside China. – 2019